Perfeed/Perfeed/README.md

 ## 🌟 Overview
 Perfeed is an intelligent AI assistant designed to integrate seamlessly with engineering teams, making tasks like reviewing faster and more efficient.
 Struggling with a heavy workload and time-consuming reviews?
 Perfeed is here to help!

+## Features
+Currently, Perfeed offers a key feature: summarizing pull requests to generate a comprehensive weekly summary.
+More features are on the way, driven by user feedback and feature requests.
+Stay tuned for updates!

 ## ⚙️ Getting Started

 ### Prerequisites